LINUX-OASIS/FDISK-FIX-PARTITION-ORDER/README.md

 > ### ⚠️ WARNING: DATA CORRUPTION RISK
 >
 > This script modifies the partition table of your storage device.
-While the `fdisk` 'fix' command is generally safe and does not alter data within partitions, **any operation involving partition tables carries inherent risk.**
+While the `fdisk` 'fix' command is generally safe and does not alter data within partitions, **any operation involving partition tables carries risk**.
 >
 > **ALWAYS BACK UP YOUR IMPORTANT DATA BEFORE RUNNING THIS SCRIPT.**
 >